 - Work with project managers, architects, engineers, owners and others to make sure project goals are met

 As with all careers in the construction industry, safety is the top priority.
-While on construction or other job sites, home appraisers must be aware of and comply with all relevant safety policy and procedures.
+While on construction or other job sites, contract administrators must be aware of and comply with all relevant safety policy and procedures.